Homomorphisms between multidimensional constant-shape substitutions: General setting and notions

 \subsection{Symbolic Dynamics}

 Let $\A$ be a finite alphabet and $d\geq 1$ be an integer.
-We define a topology on $\A^{\Z^{d}}$ by endowing $\A$ with the discrete topology, and considering in $\A^{\Z^{d}}$ the product topology, which is generated by cylinders.
+We define a topology on $\A^{\Z^{d}}$ by endowing $\A$ with the discrete topology and considering in $\A^{\Z^{d}}$ the product topology, which is generated by cylinders.
 Since $\A$ is finite, $\A^{\Z^{d}}$ is a metrizable compact space.
-In this space $\Z^{d}$ acts by translations, defined for every ${\bm n}\in \Z^{d}$ by:
+In this space $\Z^{d}$ acts by translations (or shifts), defined for every ${\bm n}\in \Z^{d}$ as

 The $\Z^{d}$-action $(\A^{\Z^{d}},S,\Z^{d})$ is called the \emph{fullshift}.